import pandas as pd

 missing_data = m / N * 100

-We take our dataset at restrict it the study sites where at least 90% of the data is available.
+We take our dataset at restrict it the study sites where 90% of the data is available.
 Once we have validated that the imputation algorithm are working as expected we will come back and use the best one to fill in more of the missing data in the dataset.

 # Calculate the percentage of non-missing data for each study site